amroibrahim/DIYDoom/tutorial/README.md

 The node structure in the WAD has a lot of data stored in it.
 A node is a sub-sector leaf node if the last bit is set to 1 (a leaf node, indicating that this node is a sub-sector and it will not have more children).

 For now, we will not use this information, but it is critical to figure out the type of the node we are looking at.
-Something to note here, you can see how developer back then would utilize every single bit they could, nowadays (and I'm doing that myself) just allocate memory left and right.
+Something to note here, you can see how a developer back then would utilize every single bit they could, nowadays (and I'm doing that myself) just allocate memory left and right.

-In my professional life, I have seen how much performance was impacted because developers was too lazy and was just copying variables over and over for function calls (An HTML parser that took 10 sec with passing variables by value over and over dropped down to 3 sec when the code was just changed to pass pointer around).
+In my professional life, I have seen how much performance was impacted because developers was too lazy and were just copying variables over and over for function calls (An HTML parser that took 10 sec with passing variables by value over and over dropped down to 3 sec when the code was just changed to pass pointer around).
 Using too much memory will impact your application performance because it will be busy fetching data from memory.

 ## Goals
 1. Read the Node structure